Pre-marital wealth in divorce cases: what is a ‘fair’ result?

 In the Court of Appeal, Lord Justice Moylan agreed with the judge in the original High Court hearing that the fact that at the beginning of the couple’s relationship, the husband had been a wealthy man whereas the wife had no significant capital assets was a matter which “must be reflected in the outcome”.

 Lord Justice Moylan ruled that an equal division would be unfair to the husband and, equally, that an unequal division would be fair to the wife.

 What does this mean?

 This case highlights the court applying a more broad and flexible approach when considering the sharing principle.

 The court should undertake a broad evidential assessment considering what is fair in the circumstances of the case when considering whether to ring-fence part or all of pre-marital assets.

 In many cases, particularly where resources do not run to millions of pounds, then there will not be the luxury of separating out pre-acquired assets.

 However, this case does emphasise that pre-nuptial agreements could become even more important in order to establish and prove what assets are invested into the relationship prior to marriage and how they would be dealt with on divorce.

 This case poses many questions about pre-marital wealth, business interests, inheritances and pre-nuptial agreements.

-Please contact us for more detailed advice on how this case may impact upon specific circumstances.
+Please contact one of our specialist divorce lawyers for more detailed advice on how this case may impact upon specific circumstances.